emanuelegiona/ns3-ext-process/manual/3-usage.md

 bool ExternalProcess::Create(void);
 ```

-Creates a side process given a launcher script.
+Creates a side process given a launcher script, accepting connections from it.

 Returns:

 - True if the creation has been successful, False otherwise.

+> This operation may be blocking.

 <hr/>